Guest Speakers

 If no replacement is found, full tuition fee will be charged.

-Legal disclaimers: These sessions will be recorded and available for purchase after the weekend for those who missed the opportunity.
+Legal disclaimers: Speakers occasionally cancel.
+This is extremely rare but know that their participation is not guaranteed.
+Also know that the sessions will be recorded and available for purchase after the weekend for those who missed the opportunity.
 By signing up for the workshop you are granting permission to have your name and likeness appear as part of the video library of speaker sessions.
 There are no guarantees that your participation will result in publishing your work or even in getting responses from the speakers.
 Like everything else in the realm of freelance writing, success is determined by your ability to come up with good ideas, pitch well, follow-up, etc.

 Questions: davidhochman@mac.com